 Craniopharyngioma is a slow-growing tumor that can grow for many years before it is found.
 It can be solid and/or cystic.
 A cystic tumor has a closed pouch or sac that contains fluid made by the tumor.
-The solid part often contains areas of calcium that can easily be seen on a CT scan.
+The solid part often contains areas of calcium that can easily be seen on a CT scan (see Diagnosis).
 The cystic part of the tumor often contains very high amounts of protein.

 This section covers craniopharyngioma that occurs in children.
 For information about craniopharyngioma in adults, read the guide to brain tumors.

 Looking for More of an Introduction?